 A Hypothetical Situation to Illustrate Selection Principles

 This is the first in a three-part blog series.
 I will be sharing the relationship that exists between validity and selection ratios.
-This is important because an understanding of these principles ensures the operation of sound selection systems.
-In this first case, I want to focus on how the use of a perfect selection test can impact selection outcomes.
+This is important because an understanding of these principles ensures the operation of sound employee selection systems.
+In this first case, I want to focus on how the use of a perfect selection test can impact employee selection outcomes.

 Assume that the applicants for a job are normally distributed (bell-shaped curve) around ultimate job performance.
 (See figure 1.)

 Some applicants will be above average performers, some will be below average performers, and most will fall into the average range.
 That assumption is reasonable.